Church Of The Unholy Quake mod - Author's Insights

 Allusion in Unholy

 Gameplay-wise, it's a classic safe starting room with a hole to jump through to enter the map itself, like examples can be found throughout vanilla Episode 4 (cf. E4M2 & E4M6).
 Unlike those two, a comeback is possible if the player pays attention.
 A first hint is given by the fact there is more ammo than the player can actually carry.
-A closer look to the floor texture below the hole also reveals concentric circles like if the ground was marked by an impact.
+A closer look at the floor texture below the hole also reveals concentric circles like if the ground was marked by an impact.
 A similar texture can be found a bit farther in the well leading to the surface.
 There a message instructs the player to jump.
 Here it's up to the player to make the connection by themselves and find this little uncredited "secret".

 An official secret is also present behind the slipgate destination.
 I found it funny to put an easy secret right from the beginning just behind the info_player_start, to see if players would be curious enough to explore their spawning location or would go straight forward without caring.